What is Spotify and how does it work?

 You can use Spotify for free, but its features are limited.
 On the free plan, music can be played in shuffle mode and you can skip up to six times per hour, every hour.
 Spotify Radio isn't available, but you can access Daily Mix playlists.

-With the Spotify free plan, you can access all playlists, discover new music, share tunes with friends, listen to tunes picked by Spotify’s Radio feature.
+With the Spotify free plan, you can access all playlists, discover new music and share tunes with friends.
 You can also play any playlist, album, or artist but only while in Shuffle Play mode.

 Spotify is free to use on mobile, desktop or tablet - so it's accessible with ease, wherever you are.
 You can access the free version using the smartphone app, desktop software or website.